markcurtis1970/collab/README.md

 it on the fly so no need to bounce the JVM to get those addititonal parameters in there.
 Note: this only works with a Oracle JVM at present.

-`parse.sh` - A simple script to parse covid-19 data from the https://github.com/CSSEGISandData/COVID-19 repo